AriFordsham/GHCWiki/design/build-system.md

 The advantages of this are:

 - The critical parts of the build system are under our control, and are easily modifiable.

+- Modifying the build system does not require modifying Cabal.
+  We rely on a stable, slowly-varying version of Cabal, not on the leading edge.
+That take pressure off the Cabal developers, and means that GHC can use a version of Cabal that has survived quite a bit of testing.

 - Development is easier, because 'make' will preprocess files too.
 Right now if you modify a .y or .hsc file, you need